 Some essential oil enthusiasts claim that peppermint can be beneficial for skin itchiness, allergies and for overall respiratory health benefits.
 In contrast, the American Kennel Club advises against it.
 (Source)

 For skin issues and allergies, some pet owners use peppermint oil topically.
 Unfortunately, this can cause adverse side effects like more itchiness.
-And if a Doodle gets itchy, they scratch.
-Therefore, if the skin breaks, it can cause more harm like infections and possibly a bigger risk of toxicity.
+And if a Doodle gets itchy, they scratch, and if the skin breaks, it can cause more harm, like infections, and possibly a bigger risk of toxicity.

-If, for some reason you do use peppermint oil in your home, it should be used in very small amounts and only in a diffuser.
-And most importantly, discuss diffusing peppermint oil with your veterinarian first.
+If, for some reason, you do use peppermint oil in your home, it should be used in very small amounts and only in a diffuser.
+Even so, it’s a good idea to discuss diffusing peppermint oil with your veterinarian first.

 Is Lavender Essential Oil Safe for Dogs?